-Philippe Dhalluin, managing director of Mouton Rothschild, April 2012
+Philippe Dhalluin, managing director of Mouton Rothschild from 2003 to 2020

-Chateau Mouton Rothschild is one of Bordeaux 5 First Growths, and it's situated in the outskirts of Pauillac village.
+Chateau Mouton Rothschild is one of Bordeaux's 5 First Growths, situated on the outskirts of Pauillac village.
 This property covers around 75 ha of vines planted with 77% Cabernet Sauvignon, 12% Merlot, 9% Cabernet Franc and 2% Petit Verdot.
 However, this is not always the exact composition of grape varieties in Grand Vin, as it depends on the vintage.
 For instance, the 2011 vintage's varietal mix is 90% Cabernet Sauvignon, 7% Merlot and 3% Cabernet Franc.
 The average age of vines here is around 50 years.

 Mouton Rothschild is the less concentrated of all First Growths but compensates for it with extreme elegance and finesse, richness, complexity, sophisticated touch and strong yet finely composed structure.
-This wine is destined for long life and maybe a little light-footed when young, but comes strongly back after 10 years with all the amazing goodies released.
+This wine is destined for long life and maybe a little light-footed when young, but it comes strongly back after ten years with all the fantastic goodies released.

 2020 MOUTON ROTHSCHILD (barrel sample) 98-100p